-This is personal, acknowledges the meeting, and entices David to open your thank you email since there is information of value to him.
+This acknowledges the meeting and entices David to open your thank you email since there is information of value to him.
 In the email, follow strategies for writing a strong thank you email and don’t make these mistakes.
-Here’s your chance highlight your unique insights after the interview!
+Here’s your chance to highlight your unique insights after the interview!

 Pro Tip: Never use the subject line, “Thank you.”
 It’s boring and that subject line will never stand out in an inbox.